Clemens von Wedemeyer

-Clemens von Wedemeyer born (1974 Göttingen, Germany) is a German video artist.
+Clemens von Wedemeyer (born 1974 in Göttingen, Germany) is a German video artist.

 He studied fine arts at the Academy of Visual Arts Leipzig, with Astrid Klein.
 In 2004 von Wedemeyer produced, together with Maya Schweizer, a documentary movie: Metropolis, Report from China which was finished in 2006.
 In 2008, he was a resident at the University of California, Santa Barbara.
 He lives and works in Berlin and Leipzig, Germany.